How To Fill Out The North Carolina Articles of Organization

 One requirement to have an LLC in North Carolina is to appoint a North Carolina registered agent.
 The registered agent is a party that is located in the state of North Carolina that will receive important notices and service of process (which means to accept papers that start a lawsuit) on behalf of the LLC.

-Provided the LLC member lives in the state of North Carolina, they may act as the registered agent or the agent can be an adult resident of the state or registered agent service.
+Provided the LLC member lives in the state of North Carolina, they may act as the registered agent or the agent can be an adult resident of the state (Select “I will be my own Registered Agent or an entity or person not on the list below has given consent to be the registered agent.”) or registered agent service (Select “An entity on this list has given consent to be the registered agent.”

 Related: Should you be the registered agent?